PanosTriantafillopoulos/Object-Oriented-Programming/note01.md

 __repr__ → Allows us to present a printable version of our object

 __str__ → Allows us to convert our object to a string

+If a child class inherits the parent class:
+The child does not need a new __init__() method UNLESS it requires new attributes The child does not need to reinstate the parent’s methods UNLESS you override them